A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Hypergame Theory in Multi-Agent Systems

 \begin{itemize} \item \textbf{Theoretical} works that extend or use hypergame theory in an application domain relying on agency.
 While these works do not entail a runnable system or dynamic experiments, an applicable algorithmic description and/or a practical case is provided. \item \textbf{Experimental} works entail hypergame-based applications that implement an experimental setting and use empirical evidence to prove or evaluate the effects of hypergame-based approaches. \item \textbf{Practical} applications encapsulate works that implement hypergame frameworks that are deployable and are tested in realistic simulations and real-life inspired settings. \end{itemize}

-Figure~\ref{fig:app_type_main} reveals that even in our surveyed set of works that we filtered based on agent-compatibility theoretical papers still contribute to half of all relevant publications, while experimental and practical works share a count of 11 each.
-Even across the more practical domains -- cybersecurity, robotics, social simulations -- theoretical papers prevail.
+Figure~\ref{fig:app_type_main} reveals that despite passing our agent-compatibility criteria, nearly half of the relevant publications fall in the theoretical category.
+In contrast, experimental and practical works account for 12 and 15 publications, respectively.
+Even across intuitively more practical domains -- such as cybersecurity, robotics, or social simulations -- theoretical papers prevail.
 This significant focus on the theoretical application of hypergames is well-aligned with the original design of hypergame theory as an analytical framework and with the challenges we articulated previously.